 During the 2011-12 academic year, UCF's student-athletes contributed 147,800 hours of community service.

 Jenna Marina joined the UCF Athletics staff in 2011 and was promoted in January 2014 to associate director of communications.
 She serves as the contact for women's basketball and women's soccer and has also worked with the track & field and cross country teams.
-She also is the editor of UCF's official magazine, Knights Insider.
+She also is the editor of UCF's official magazine, Everyday Champions.

 While serving a two-year graduate assistantship with the FIU athletic media relations department in Miami, Marina worked with the Sun Belt Champion women's soccer team and women's basketball team.
 Prior to returning to her home state, she spent 2008-09 interning at Lafayette College (Easton, Pa.) as contact for several of Lafayette's 23 varsity sports, including field hockey, cross country, golf, tennis, track and field and softball.
 She also acted as the assistant contact for men's basketball.
 During that time, she was afforded the opportunity to cover Games 3 and 4 of the 2008 MLB World Series with the Tampa Tribune.